Bharathkumarraju/nginx/README.md

   ##### worker_processes
   This is used to tell how many workers to spawn after starting the nginx i mean once nginx bound to the proper IP Address and PORT.
 As per nginx wiki it is advised to use woker_processes based on the CPU cores(Processors) in your system check the cores with the command cat /proc/cpuinfo | grep -i Processor

+We can set it as auto i.e.  worker_processes auto;

  * **worker_processes and  worker_conections**